Adult Volunteer Enrollment & Training

 • 4-H Orientation – 40 minutes

-• Abuse Risk Management for Volunteers – 15 minutes
+• CANRA for Volunteers – 30 minutes

-• Deep Policy Short – 5 minutes
+• 2-Deep Supervision Policy – 5 minutes

 • Once you have taken the quizzes and finished the course, you should see a certificate on the bottom of your course or homepage.
 Download it and save, just in case – the county should get notified that you completed the course, but very occasionally, you’ll need to send it to the county.